Tags

 ## Using Tags Across Mailrith

-Tags connect subscriber behavior to the rest of Mailrith.
-Once a tag exists, it can be used in many workflows:
+Tags connect subscriber behavior to other Mailrith workflows.
+After a tag exists, you can use the tag in these places:

 - **Subscribers:** add or remove tags on individual profiles or in bulk.

-- **Imports:** apply a source, event, or campaign tag to every imported contact.
+- **Imports:** apply a source, event, or campaign tag to every imported subscriber.

 - **Forms and landing pages:** automatically tag people based on which signup path they used.